cschabl/cdi-unit-junit5/README.md

 * Test class constructors with parameters, i.e. JUnit 5 dependency injection to constructors.
 * Probably further JUnit-5-specific features.
 * CDI extension `@io.github.cdiunit.ProducerConfig`.

+## Releases

+- 2.x releases are based on CDI Unit 5.x and therefore on Jarkarta EE and Java 11
+- Releases < 2.0 are based on CDI Unit 4.x and therefore on Java EE and Java 1.8